STRATEGIC BOND FUNDSTRATEGIC BOND FUND

 Actual Income - Darling Ingredients.

 What does the White House’s china crockery have in common with Mercedes car seats, animal feed and biodiesel?
 The answer is both simple and incredibly complex – and probably not one for a dinner party chat.
 They are all products made possible by the bloody-minded genius of Texas-based Darling Ingredients, whose ability to turn unwanted remains into a diverse array of useful products is unsurpassed.July 2020

 Strategic Bond Fund Update.

-Kevin Mitchell, client manager, hosts a webinar with Torcail Stewart and Lesley Dunn, co-managers of the Strategic Bond Fund, in which an update on the fund is given and questions from clients are answered.March 2020
+Kevin Mitchell, client manager, hosts a webinar with Torcail Stewart and Lesley Dunn, co-managers of the Strategic Bond Fund, in which an update on the fund is given and questions from clients are answered.May 2020

 Meet the Managers

 Torcail joined Baillie Gifford in 2008 and is an Investment Manager in the Credit Team.
 Prior to joining Baillie Gifford, he worked as an Investment Analyst for the Alliance Trust’s UK Large Cap Equity Fund.
 Torcail graduated BA in Geography from the University of Cambridge in 2002 and MPhil in Management, Economics and International Relations from the University of St Andrews in 2005.
 Torcail is a member of the UK Society of Investment Professionals (UKSIP).